 Pelvic Floor Muscles

-The person could struggle to relax the pelvic floor muscles in order to pee or poop.
+The person could struggle to relax the pelvic floor muscles enough for peeing and pooping to happen.

 Anxiety

-The child might need nurturing and/or comfort strategies to feel safe in the bathroom.
+A person might need to learn nurturing or comfort strategies to feel safe in the bathroom in order to use it.

 Nutrition

-They may have a food sensitivity or limited nutrient intake.
+They may have a food sensitivity or limited nutrient intake that affects peeing and pooping patterns.

 Interoception

-The person might not yet notice and understand internal pee and poop signals.
+The person might not yet notice and understand internal body signals that indicate they need to pee and poop.

 Interoception and Toileting Regulation

 Interoception is the inner sense of self that connects all of these steps.
-This sense tells us when we have a fever, when we’re feeling happy, and yes, when we need to pee or poop.
+This sense tells us when we need to stretch our legs, when we’re feeling happy, and yes, when we need to pee or poop.
 This sense can be difficult for some of us to really connect with, which can make toileting difficult or lead to accidents.

 💩How Do You Know When You Need To Poop? 💩